microsoft/trident/README.md

 - Take advantage of mocking of external resources if possible, to allow testing as much of the code on the development machine as possible.
 - Run in parallel and in a random order.
+- Should be the first line of defense for against any regressions.

 #### Functional Tests